Police investigating alleged assault at Waynesburg personal care home

 Police said two women who work at Personal Care at Evergreen on Glade Avenue in Waynesburg reported they were inappropriately touched on March 16.

-No charges have been filed, but police said they are continuing to investigate.
+No charges were filed, but police said they are continuing to investigate.

 (0) comments